syedumerahmedcode/employee-eclipselink/readme.md

 defined in persistence.xml is referenced in the EmployeeService class(i.e. PERSISTENCE_UNIT_NAME) when calling EntityManagerFactory.
 - _jdbc.driver_, _jdbc.url_, _jdbc.user_ and _jdbc.password_ are defined in persistence.xml.

-- JPA Facet project ?
+- This is a JPA Facet project.
+JPA version used is 2.1.
-- Problems with BuildPath ?
+- Problems with BuildPath: It may be that the project is not compiling correctly.
+In that case, please ensure that the Build path is correct.
+This is done by Opening  Project -->build path --> Configure BuildPath --> module Path == Appropriate JRE System and ClassPath == custom Eclipselink libraries which are downloaded and loaded in the project.